tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 ## Warnings

-Query API response may contain a list of warnings as a sibling of `"content"` entry.
+A query API response may contain a list of warnings as a sibling of `"content"` entry.
 Currently warnings are generated if property is not found for a given search span but is found in an environment for global time span.

 Each warning object may contain the following fields: